-Robotics breakthroughs are revolutionizing the consumer, industrial and manufacturing world.
-There are even a robot pizza maker and hamburger making robots.
-As a result, robots are now starting to make their way our homes and businesses.
+Robotics innovations are daily revolutionizing our world.
+Now, there are even robot pizza makers and hamburger making robots.
+Moreover, robots are starting to make their way into our homes and businesses.

 Robotic workers are now commonplace in sectors such as automobile and electronics manufacturing.
 They will also be increasingly recruited by food production, retail, healthcare and distribution operations in the near future.